Origin-Byte/nft-protocol/README.md

 | `id`    | `UID` | The UID of the Slingshot object    |
 | `price` | `u64` | The price of a NFT for sale in SUI |

-It has the following init and drop functions:
+Market modules export two functions two types of launchpads.
+These functinos are meant to be called by the contract deployed by the NFT creators:

-- `create_single_market` to create a Single Fixed Price Market launchpad with option for whitelisting rules
+- `create_single_market` to create a Single Fixed Price launchpad with option for whitelisting rules
-- `create_multi_market` to create a Fixed Price Market launchpad with tiered sales, in that NFTs to be sold can be seggregated by sales outlets, each with different prices and different options for whitelisting rules
+- `create_multi_market` to create a Fixed Price launchpad with tiered sales, in that NFTs to be sold can be seggregated by sales outlets, each with different prices and different options for whitelisting rules

+The market modules also have entry functions that are meant to be called directly by the client code:

 - `buy_nft_certificate` to buy an NFT certificate from a permissionless Sales outlet
 - `buy_whitelisted_nft_certificate` to buy an NFT certificate from a whitelisted Sales outlet

-- `claim_nft_embedded` to redeem an embedded NFT by burning the NFT certificate
-- `claim_nft_loose` to redeem a loose NFT by burning the NFT certificate
+In addition, the administrator of the Launchpad can call the following function:
-- `new_price` to be called by the launchpad administrator to change the price of the sale
+- `new_price` permissioned entry function to change the price of the sale

 ## Guides for NFT Creators, Wallets and Marketplaces